 Cost for two: 1200 INR

 Location: Beach No. 2

-It’s a part of Symphony Palms beach resort, and is one of the most happening and the oldest bars in Havelock.
-Famed for its drinks and ambience, the bar also boasts of a stunning beach view.
-What makes it happening is that the live music doesn’t lose its charm as they invite different artists every month.
+It’s a part of Symphony Palms beach resort and is one of the most happening and the oldest bars in Havelock.
+Famed for its drinks and ambience, the bar also boasts a stunning beach view.
+What makes it happen is that live music doesn’t lose its charm as they invite different artists every month.
 Generally thronged by travellers, it offers a good chance of meeting them and exchanging interesting travel stories.